A gaiwan for my father - Mia Riley revisits her father's tea cabinet and resolved to use her ceramic skills to make him special traditional tea cups.

 Sandra Alfoldy ✿ Global Peace Through Craft: The Formation of the World Crafts Council - Sandra Alfoldy tells the story of the World Crafts Council and the confrontation between ethnography and modernism.

-Nature craft - In what way can craft be in partnership with nature?
-The traditional story of craft as an art of civilisation involves controlling nature.
+Nature craft - The traditional story of craft as an art of civilisation involves controlling nature.
 Fibre is spun, wood is carved, metal is cast, glass is blown and clay is thrown.
 Making seems to involve an improvement in the otherwise formless quality of materials found in the environment.
 Natural substances are mastered in order to manipulate them into forms of useful beauty.
-So what might be a craft of the anthropocene era, where nature and human are seen to be intertwined?
-How does craft practice reflect an ecological relation to nature, where the process […]

 Second Home - Shelter is a key element of life on earth.
 Humans construct homes, birds weave nests, insects make cocoons, animals develop skin, sea creatures and nuts grow shells for protection.